 According to the vendor, the expected screening cost range for this approach is approximately \$5 million to \$8 million, plus \$1 million if the super heater tube metallurgy needed to be upgraded.
 The heat rate when firing natural gas would probably deteriorate by 1 percent to 2 percent.
 Natural gas results in higher stack losses via water vapor due to its higher hydrogen content (it has a higher ratio of gross to net heating value), but it requires less excess oxygen and therefore less air for a stable combustion, which reduces losses.
 Ramp rates with natural gas should improve by almost a factor of 10 from the lower heat content biomass, to approximately 10 to 20 MW/min.

 SUMMARY

-Table 2 presents the overall summary of costs for each of the alternatives evaluated within this assessment.
+Table 2 presents the overall summary of costs for the retirement, long-term layup, and lower minimum load alternatives evaluated within this assessment.